Zeppe-Lin Codebook

 5. Set the Title and Description:

-7. Pre-release Option: If applicable, mark the release as a pre-release; otherwise, leave it unchecked.
+7. Pre-release Option: If necessary, mark the release as a pre-release; otherwise, leave it unchecked.

 8. Publish: Click "Publish release" to make it official on GitHub.